NVIDIA/cloud-native-docs/gpu-operator/gpu-driver-configuration.rst

    * - ``useOpenKernelModules``
      - Specifies to use the NVIDIA Open GPU Kernel modules.
      - ``false``

+   * - ``tolerations``
+     - Specifies a set of tolerations to apply to the driver pod.
+     - None

    * - ``usePrecompiled``
      - When set to ``true``, the Operator deploys a driver container image